301stuff/book_app/README.md

 # Feature #4:
 ***
-## EventBrite: As a user, I want to request information about events in the area so that users can learn about what is taking place in the location.
+## As a user, I want to view any error messages that occur during the usage of my book list application so that I know if something has gone wrong.
 ***
-* Estimate of time needed to complete: ** 1hour**
+* Estimate of time needed to complete: **1hour**
 * Start time: ** **
 * Finish time: ** **
 * Actual time needed to complete: ** **